Bertrand Piccard

 Bertrand Piccard FRSGS (born 1 March 1958) is a Swiss explorer, psychiatrist and environmentalist.
 Along with Brian Jones, he was the first to complete a non-stop balloon flight around the globe, in a balloon named Breitling Orbiter 3.
 He was the initiator, chairman, and pilot, with André Borschberg, of Solar Impulse, the first successful round-the-world solar-powered flight.
-In 2012 Piccard was designated as a Champions of the Earth by the UN Environment Programme.
+In 2012 Piccard was awarded a Champions of the Earth award by the UN Environment Programme.
 He is the founder and chairman of the Solar Impulse Foundation.

+Early life and education

 Piccard was born in Lausanne, Switzerland.
 His grandfather Auguste Piccard was a balloonist and undersea explorer, and his father Jacques Piccard was an undersea explorer.

-Biography

-Early life

 As a child, Piccard was taken to the launch of several space flights from Cape Canaveral.
 Initially afraid of heights, at age 16 he took up hang gliding.
 He developed early interests in flight and human behaviour in extreme situations.
 He received a degree from the University of Lausanne in psychiatry.

+Career

-He has since become a lecturer and supervisor at the Swiss Medical Society for Hypnosis (SMSH).
+Piccard has since become a lecturer and supervisor at the Swiss Medical Society for Hypnosis (SMSH).

 Piccard obtained licences to fly balloons, airplanes, gliders, and motorized gliders.
 In Europe, he was one of the pioneers of hang gliding and microlight flying during the 1970s.
 He became the European hang-glider aerobatics champion in 1985.